-In 2019, the Company granted performance share units ("PSUs") to certain of its employees and executive officers, a portion of which vest based on the Company's actual return on invested capital ("ROIC") (as defined in the award agreement) over a three-year period as compared to a targeted ROIC ("ROIC PSUs").
-The number of shares of common stock that may ultimately be earned with respect to the ROIC PSUs ranges from zero to 200% of the target number of ROIC PSUs originally granted.
+In April 2022, the Company granted PSUs to certain of its executive officers that vest based on the Company's actual ROIC (as defined in the aware agreement) over a three-year period concluding on December 31, 2024 as compared to a targeted ROIC ("2022 ROIC PSUs").
+The number of shares of the Company's common stock that can be earned with respect to the 2022 ROIC PSUs ranges from zero to 200% of the target number of 2022 ROIC PSUs originally granted.
 The grant date fair value of these awards was based on the closing price of the Company's common stock on the date of the grant, assuming target achievement of the performance condition.
-Expense related to the ROIC PSUs is recognized based on the number of shares of common stock that are expected to be issued at the end of the measurement period, and such expense is reversed if the likelihood of achieving the performance condition decreases.
-The likelihood of achieving the performance conditions related to ROIC PSU awards outstanding was probable for the years ended December 31, 2019, 2020 and 2021.
+Expense related to the 2022 ROIC PSUs is recognized based on the number of shares of the Company's common stock that are expected to be issued at the end of the measurement period, and such expense is reversed if the likelihood of achieving the performance condition decreases.
+The likelihood of achieving the performance conditions related to 2022 ROIC PSU awards was probable as of December 31, 2022.